jaw071/SGD213_Task2_RazzMaTazz/Proposal/project_justification.md

 * Run
 * Jump
 * Be damaged

+### Project Name
+Velvet Thunder

+### Description
+The player plays as Mario-like character that can run and jump.
+They navigate a 2D sidescrolling environment from left to right, completing levels that get harder and harder.
+The player can collect powerups to more effectively complete levels and defeat enemies by jumping on them.

+### Begin Date
+**Tuesday 23rd of April 2024** (first email contact with client accepting the project)
+### End Date
+**Friday 31st of May, 2024 at 11:59pm**

 ### Communication with Client
 * Would you like an animation controller set-up on the player?
 (Differing jump, sprint, damage taken sprites?)